 The project is a continuation of the monitoring activities of the AMAP POPs and Heavy metals programme in marine, terrestrial and freshwater environments of the Faroe Islands.
 The aims of the programme is to establish data for timetrend and spatial assessments as well as providing data of importance in human health risk assessment on mercury and POPs.
 The programme incorporates analyses on pilot whale, cod, and black guillemots from the marine environment, sheep from the terrestrial environment and arctic char from the freshwater environment.
 The compounds analysed are "legacy" POPs and mercury, cadmium and selenium.
-In addition, PFAS and PBDEs were analysed in pilot whale tissues, to add to previously established time-trend series.
+In addition, a retrospective analysis of HBCD in pilot whale tissues, going back to 1986, is part of the project.

 Umhvørvisstovan (Environment agency) Pob.
 2048, FO-165 Argir, Faroe Islands

 Rakul Mortensen, Environment Agency (same as above) Tel.: + 298 234374 (mob)

 Birgitta Andreasen, Environment Agency (same as above) Tel.: + 298 234373 (mob)